Lavarchus/UCE-processing-for-large-datasets/README.md

 ## Publication & Data

-This repository contains the code initially written to extract mitochondrial data from off-target reads for the reef-associated fish family Pomacanthidae (marine angelfishes).
+This repository contains some of the code initially written to process UCE data harvested from targeted capture sequencing for the reef-associated fish family Pomacanthidae (marine angelfishes).
 Results are presented in the following publication:<br>
-Baraf et al. (2024).
-Comparative mitogenomics of marine angelfishes (F: Pomacanthidae).
-Ecology and Evolution, 14(8), e70127.
+Baraf, L. M., Hung, J. Y., & Cowman, P. F. (2025).
+Phylogenomics of marine angelfishes: diagnosing sources of systematic discordance for an iconic reef fish family (F: Pomacanthidae).
+Systematic Biology, syaf016.

-Associated complete mitogenomes for pomacanthid sepcimens are available on GenBank under the accession numbers PP316124-PP316129.
+Associated raw sequencing data is available on the NCBI GenBank Database under the BioProject PRJNA1101094 Alignments and tree files can be accessed on the Dryad repository 10.5061/dryad.r4xgxd2n4